-NVO organises congresses, workshops and courses for members and non-members.
+NVO organizes congresses, workshops and courses for members and non-members.

-The association has its own magazine, NVO Bulletin, in which leading experts express their views on topical scientific and social themes related to upbringing and education.
+The association has its own magazine, de Pedagoog, in which leading experts express their views on topical scientific and social themes related to upbringing and education.

-NVO brings out publications itself and also jointly with related professional associations and organisations.
+NVO brings out publications itself and also jointly with related professional associations and organizations.

 The NVO helpdesk provides information and advice to members on legal, ethical, professional and employment issues.

-The website has a generally accessible section including other information on the organisation, professional code, complaints procedure, courses and registrations.
-There is also a section with notices and job vacancies, and a database in which visitors can search for an independently practising educationalist.
+The website has a generally accessible section including other information on the organization, professional code, complaints procedure, courses and registrations.
+There is also a section with notices and job vacancies, and a database in which visitors can search for an independently practicing educationalist.
 All information is available in Dutch, and a start has been made on a modest international page in English.